isc-projects/stork/doc/usage.rst

 The **local** server is the DHCP server (daemon) belonging to the application for which the status is displayed; the **remote** server is its active HA partner.
-The remote server belongs to a different application running on a different machine, and this machine may or may not be monitored by Stork.
+The remote server belongs to a different application running on a different machine; this machine may or may not be monitored by Stork.
 The statuses of both the local and the remote servers are fetched by sending the `status-get
 <https://kea.readthedocs.io/en/latest/arm/hooks.html#the-status-get-command>`_